atoonk/ping-aws-ips/README.md

 ## Description

 This Go program is designed to identify active (ICMP responsive) EC2 instances in AWS.
 It fetches the current IP ranges allocated for EC2 services from AWS, sends ICMP Echo Requests to these IPs, and records the IPs that respond.
-This utility is particularly useful to find responsiveness of EC2 instances.
+This utility is particularly useful for finding EC2 instances that reply to ICMP pings

 ## Key Features